Skip to main content

 Flowers are at peak quality when the white petals are fully reflexed (bent backward away from the yellow center) and the center dome is fully formed and bright yellow.
 Harvest before the center starts to turn brown or the petals begin to fall.
 This timing window is short - a matter of days per flower.
 Check plants every 2-3 days during peak bloom.

-Harvest by rolling flowers between your fingers and pulling them cleanly off the stem, or use a chamomile comb (a hand-held rake-like tool designed for this purpose) that speeds picking considerably.
-A comb makes high-volume harvest feasible.
+Harvest by rolling flowers between your fingers and pulling them cleanly off the stem, or use a chamomile comb - a hand-held rake-like tool designed for this purpose that speeds picking considerably.
+Without a comb, harvesting a full 4 x 4 bed by hand takes 20-30 minutes per pass.
+A comb cuts that roughly in half and matters when you’re picking every other day at peak season.

 Spread flowers in a single layer on a drying screen or paper and dry at room temperature in a warm, ventilated space for 5-7 days, or in a dehydrator at 95°F for 1-2 hours.
 Dried flowers are ready when they feel papery and the centers crumble slightly.
 Store in glass jars away from light and heat.
 Properly dried chamomile retains potency for 12-18 months.